 At Parklands Primary School, the welfare of all our pupils is of the upmost importance and therefore we regularly review our safeguarding procedures.
-If you have any concerns regarding the pupils at our school, then please speak to one of the Designated Safeguarding Leads, Mrs Winstanley by contacting the school on (01604) 491769, making an appointment through the school office or by emailing at: email@example.com
+If you have any concerns regarding the pupils at our school, then please speak to one of the Designated Safeguarding Leads, Mrs Winstanley or the Senior Welfare Officer, Mrs Shahnaz Zaman, by contacting the school on (01604) 491769, making an appointment through the school office or by emailing at: firstname.lastname@example.org

 Please be advised that if you have a safeguarding concern relating to the welfare of a child in the holidays, members of the public can contact the Multi-Agency Safeguarding Hub (MASH) who will listen and deal with any concerns.

 The MASH team can be contacted on 0300 126 1000 or by emailing MASH@northamptonshire.gcsx.gov.uk